Pete Hecomovich

 Peter Anthony Hecomovich (June 13, 1918 – May 21, 1993) was an American multi-sport athlete in football and basketball.
 In basketball, he played in the National Basketball League for the Oshkosh All-Stars in one game during the 1940–41 season.

-In football, he was the starting quarterback for the University of Idaho and was selected as the 284th overall pick in the 1943 NFL Draft, but did not actually play in the NFL.
+In football, Hecomovich was the starting quarterback at the University of Idaho in the Pacific Coast Conference (PCC).
+Selected in the thirtieth round (284th overall) of the 1943 NFL draft, he did not play in the NFL.